Laurie Johnson-Kruger and her husband Dan have just moved to Devils Lake to revamp the city's youth figure skating scene.

 Laurie and Dan know that every skater has the potential to be great, but a lot of hard work and dedication is required.

-Page 2 of 2 - “The sky is the limit for every skater and it is up to them to see how far they can go,” said Laurie.
+“The sky is the limit for every skater and it is up to them to see how far they can go,” said Laurie.

 The figure skating season will begin in October and runs through early March.
 There are three scheduled competitions as of right now with the locations being in Minot, Grand Forks, and Fargo.